luapower/website/www/md/get-involved.md

 	cairo 1.12.16 from http://cairographics.org/releases/ (LGPL license)
 	requires: pixman, freetype, zlib, libpng

-  * the first line should read `<name> <version> from <browse-url> (<license>)`
+The first line should contain "`<name> <version> from <browse-url>
-  * the second line should read `requires: package1, package2, ...` and
-  should only list the binary dependencies, if any.
-  * after the first two lines and an empty line, you can type in additional notes, whatever, they aren't parsed.
+(<license>)`".
+The second line should contain "`requires: package1, package2, ...`" and should only list the binary dependencies of the library, if there are any.
+After the first two lines and an empty line, you can type in additional notes, whatever, they aren't parsed.

 The WHAT file can also be used to describe Lua modules that are developed outside of luapower (eg. [lexer]).

-> Extracting dependencies from the dll itself and figuring it out from there is a project for another day.

-### The `exclude` file
+### The exclude file

 This is the .gitignore file used for excluding files between packages so that files in one packages don't show as untracked files in other package.
 Another way to think of it is the file used for reserving name-space in the luapower directory layout.

 Example: